LHopitalOne/drawing-tool-tumo/README.md

 # QuickImgToLink - Drawing Tool

-A simple web-based drawing tool that creates 200x200 pixel images with a white brush on a black canvas.
+A simple web-based drawing tool that creates 800x800 pixel images with a white brush on a black canvas.
 Perfect for creating quick sketches that can be easily shared and used in Python programs.
+You can also upload your own images to the cloud.

 ## Features

-- **200x200 pixel canvas** with black background
+- **800x800 pixel canvas** with black background
 - **White brush with soft edges** for smooth drawing
 - **Touch support** for mobile devices
-- **One-click save** with automatic download
+- **One-click save** with automatic upload to cloud storage
+- **Image upload functionality** for custom images
 - **Public link generation** for easy sharing
 - **Responsive design** that works on all devices
+- **Black and white drawing** (black canvas, white brush)

 ## Usage

 1. **Draw**: Click and drag (or touch and drag on mobile) to draw on the black canvas
 2. **Clear**: Click the "Clear Canvas" button to start over
-3. **Save**: Click "Save Image" to download the drawing and get a public link
+3. **Save**: Click "Save Image" to upload your drawing to cloud storage and get a public link
+4. **Upload**: Click "Upload Image" to upload your own images to the cloud

 ## Local Development